-How to Brush a Dog
+How to Brush a Dog or Cat

 Brushing helps your pet keep up with grooming.
 A healthy coat moves, keeping pets cool in summer.
 On the other hand, it fluffs up in the winter, keeping pets warm.
 A healthy coat also prevents dog smell, cat dandruff and mats.
 Brushing helps pets turn over coats, plus it spreads natural oils, promotes hair growth, and helps pets look their best.